komplexb/notifyer-electron/README.md

 ![](http://g.recordit.co/B4qxjGiR9I.gif)

 ## What does it do?
-Using Microsoft’s OneNote as a datastore, Notifyer utilizes OneNote’s API to retrieve notes from a given section.
+Using Microsoft’s OneNote as a datastore, Notifyer utilizes OneNote’s API to retrieve a random note from a given section.
 Use case?
 - Get a daily quote from your curated collection.
 - Effortlessly resurface a buried quote and re-apply it to the present.